 As an example, Singapore Airlines operates a flight from Houston (IAH) to Singapore (SIN) that heads eastward with a brief stop in Manchester, UK (MAN).
 With fifth freedom rights, a passenger can fly only the Houston to Manchester segment of that flight with no need to travel onward to Singapore.

 Why You Should Care About Fifth Freedom Flights

 As in the Singapore Airlines example above, fifth freedom flights enable you to try a new carrier and also give customers more flight options to choose from.
 In many cases, these carriers offer better products, departure times, and overall service than their U.S. based competitors on these routes.
-Especially in instances, where you can choose an airline like Singapore or Cathay Pacific who regularly top the best airline awards over a local carrier's offering.
+Especially in instances, where you can choose an airline like Singapore or Emirates who regularly top the best airline awards over a local carrier's offering.

 Fifth freedom routes can also connect underserved markets, like the previously mentioned Houston to Manchester flight.
 Before Singapore introduced the service there was no other option to fly between the two cities without a connection.

 Similarly, Emirates began offering a year-round nonstop option from Newark (EWR) to Athens (ATH) last year, before continuing to its base in Dubai (DXB).
 Home to a large Greek population, Emirates saw an opportunity in the New York/New Jersey market and exercised its fifth freedom rights to start service on the route, much to United Airline's chagrin.
 While the Emirates move drew the ire from some U.S. based airline higher-ups, it also provided customers with a new connectionless option and has brought healthy competition into the market where United routinely calls the shots.
 Now, flights to Athens are hundreds of dollars less on average than what was being listed several years ago.